Please read these installation instructions from start to finish BEFORE beginning your WheelWally truck bed bike rack

-For the Toyota “deck rail”, Nissan “utili-track”, or Slide-N-Lock system, slide or “dip” your hba’s into the track.
+For Toyota “deck rail”, Nissan “utili-track”, or other track systems, slide or “dip” your hba’s into the front rail track.
 Orient the “track washers” vertically if you’re using a Nissan “utili-track” system and horizontally if you have the Toyota “deck rail” system.
 Locate your hba’s 5″ apart.
 Starting with one of the track hba’s, hand tighten the “no-slip” nut and lock washer.
 Make sure the large round fixed washer on the outside of the track is centered vertically.
 Now finish tightening the nut with a small wrench.
 Do not over-tighten!
 This could possibly damage your track or strip the hba threads.
 Tighten moderately until the hba is secure and the regular hex nut is vertical.
 Tighten the second “no-slip” nyloc nut until it touches, or very nearly touches, the first nut.
 Make sure this second nut is also vertical.
 Both nuts will now fit through the “height adjustment slot in your WheelWally head-board.
 Tighten the other hba.
 Make sure to maintain 5″ spacing.

 Figure 11 – Figure 12

 LOCATING TBA HOLES IN YOUR TRUCK BED

 Position your WheelWally so that the hba’s project through the height adjustment slots.
-Your toe-board should be flat on your truck bed, or a bit higher if it is resting on the 2 Delta PT screw heads.
+The toe-board should be flat on your truck bed, or a bit higher if it is resting on the 2 Delta PT screw heads.
 Your head-board should be flat against both of the fixed hba washers.
 (If you’d like, snug everything down with active washers and wing nuts.)
 See fig. 2.
 Make sure your WheelWally sits square in the bed.
 Use a tape measure for this, but also, do a visual check.
 Stand back.
 Look at your setup.